 Mess with your Airplane mode

 Resort to perform the Airplane mode trick.
-It is alternative to power cycling your WiFi connections on your phone.
+It is an alternative to power cycling your Wi-Fi connections on your phone.
 Try these steps:

-- Tap on Settings from your home screen and select airplane mode (you can see an airplane symbol).
+- Tap on Settings from your home screen and select airplane mode (you can see an aeroplane symbol).

 - Turn ON this airplane feature.
-This will switch off your Bluetooth and Wi-Fi option by default.
+This will switch off your Bluetooth and Wi-Fi options by default.

 - Once the airplane mode has been enabled, turn off your iPhone.

 - Hold on till your iPhone boots up.